Against All Odds

 She smiled.
 "Have fun!"
 And she disappeared upstairs.

 The next few days were a blur.
 The Lupins left, much to Ginny's chagrin.
-She offered to baby-sit for Lupin and Tonks in the future, though.
+She offered to babysit for Remus and Tonks in the future, though.
 Bill and Fleur returned to Shell Cottage, and Ginny had at last gotten used to the idea of hugging Fleur farewell and thinking of her as her sister.
-(Weird, right?)

 That left her with her parents and Sirius.
 It was one of the more uncomfortable situations she'd been in.
 And, being a Weasley, she'd had her fair share.